-piped (the ’d’ is short for ’daemon’) is a single binary component you run in your cluster, your local network to handle the deployment tasks.
+piped is a single binary component you run as an agent in your cluster, your local network to handle the deployment tasks.

 It can be run inside a Kubernetes cluster by simply starting a Pod or a Deployment.